"Therefore if the Son makes you free, you shall be free indeed."

 The Orphanage by Lizzie Page -- After she's let go of her dream job which includes organizing things in neat rows, Clara takes a job as a housemother at the Shilling Grange Orphanage where she has eight children under her care.
 She soon discovers caring for troubled children is way beyond her ability so she seeks to leave so someone more qualified can take her place.
 The head lady at the council asks for six weeks to find someone else, and during this time Clara seeks to help the children in ways unfamiliar to them.
 I really enjoyed this book which captured my interest from the start!

-Murder Road by Simone St. John -- Eddie and April are headed towards their honeymoon destination when Eddie takes a wrong exit, and the couple give a ride to a young woman who turns out to be stabbed.
+Murder Road by Simone St. James -- Eddie and April are headed towards their honeymoon destination when Eddie takes a wrong exit, and the couple give a ride to a young woman who turns out to be stabbed.
 They get involved in this small-town's history of murders along this one road.

 Return to Wyldcliffe Heights by Carol Goodman -- Agnes is thrilled when the author of her favorite novel invites her to her Hudson Valley home in order to help with the sequel.
 But things get strange as the author's novel sounds more like a true story, and Agnes wonders how her own mother may play into it.